 On August 14, 2017, Steve was diagnosed with stage 4 adenoTK pancreatic cancer.
 There is a 5 centimeter mass growing near the head of the pancreas, and 4 additional 2 centimeter spots where the cancer has spread to the liver.
 MRI images also show swollen lymph nodes, indicating that the cancerous cells may have spread throughout his body (giving him the stage 4 designation).

-How we got here/the symptoms: Steve began experiencing symptoms in late winter/early spring of this year.
-He started having pain in the upper back, minor discomfort at first, and that back pain has gradually become worse over time.
-He had had a skiing accident last season, where he sideswiped a tree and initially thought the pain was related to that accident.
+Steve began experiencing symptoms in late winter/early spring of this year.
+He started having pain in his upper back, minor discomfort at first, and that back pain has gradually become worse over time.
+He had a skiing accident last season, where he sideswiped a tree and initially thought the pain was related to that accident.
 He monitored that injury and sought relief from the pain with chiropractic and massage treatments.
 All of his body-work practitioners could find no structural or muscular issues, yet the pain remained.
 The back pain eventually became so severe that it affected his sleep - specifically, he couldn't do it anymore.
-Lying in a prone position and getting comfortable became impossible.
+Lying in a prone position and getting comfortable became nearly impossible.

-About 2-3 months ago, Steve started having trouble eating as well.
+About 3-4 months ago, Steve started having trouble eating as well.
 He would get very full, very fast (even after only 4-5 bites of food) and then would have acid-reflux like symptoms.
-Normally, Steve has a high metabolism and is the one cleaning up the leftovers on everyone's plates at the end of a meal.
+Normally, Steve has a high metabolism and is the one cleaning up the leftovers on everyone's plates at the end of a meal, so this was very unlike him to eat only a few bites at a time.
 He modified his diet by eating smaller meals here and there, and cut out spicy or rich foods, in an attempt to quell his sour stomach.
 Eventually, eating most foods became difficult; he had too much discomfort and struggled to keep anything down.
-As a result of the insomnia and the inability to eat, he has lost 25 pounds over the last 3 months.
+As a result of the insomnia and the inability to eat, he has lost 25 pounds over the last 4 months.

-Where we are now/the diagnosis: After returning from Iceland, Steve went back to his primary doctor and demanded further investigation, as the pain had become relentless and he knew something was wrong.
+After returning from Iceland, Steve went back to his primary doctor and demanded further investigation, as the pain had become relentless and he knew something was wrong.
 A CT scan led to an MRI, which led to a biopsy, which led to the diagnosis of Stage 4 adenoTK pancreatic cancer.
-Doctor Kenny, the oncologist who made the diagnosis, immediately referred him to colleagues at the University of Colorado who are running clinical trials on a new chemotherapy regimen for pancreatic cancer.
-He also fast-tracked a procedure for Steve to treat his latest symptom, jaundice.
-About 2 weeks ago, Steve started turning yellow.
-The jaundice is a result of the tumor constricting the common bile duct leading from the pancreas to the liver.
-Because his body can't process the bile and bill-rubin through the liver, it's pushing out into his bloodstream and skin.
-This also results in all-over itchiness, which he's treating with caladyrl lotion and cortisol cream.
+Doctor Kenny, the oncologist who made the diagnosis, immediately referred him to colleagues at the University of Colorado and Steve is now being treated by Dr. Lindsey Davis.
+He will pursue the traditional course of treatment, which is chemotherapy to attempt to stop the growth of the cancer.

 You can learn more about pancreatic cancer from the Pancreatic Cancer Action Network website https://www.pancan.org.